Prep tips to ensure your onsite manufacturing integrator service doesn't cause delays.

 • Verify and control/limit connections to and use of external information systems.

 Even limiting the use of removable media can still leave data susceptible, as USBs are re-gaining popularity in cyberattacks.
 Daniel Wiley, the head of threat management at Check Point, relayed an instance in which a power company employee received a sealed USB device from an Amazon package, complete with Amazon tape.
 “He thought his wife ordered it.
 So he opened it up, plugged it in.
 Everything else was a chain reaction.
 It was able to break in across their VPN.
 Let’s just say the power company was not in a good place.”
-It is imperative for defense contractors to have the proper controls set up to protect your CUI against USB CNC program transfer attacks – but no controls will be completely failsafe.

 Roll Credits

-It’s estimated that a CMMC Level 1 self-assessment will cost a small entity about $6,000, according to DefenseScoop.
-For SMBs, this cost could be significantly more depending upon the existing IT infrastructure, processes and know-how of your staff.
-To understand how an ideal DNC software, which is a system that leverages Industrial Internet of Things (IIoT) to connect your shop floor equipment on one network, can help reduce or eliminate manual user authorizations, device logs and documentation for more streamlined CMMC 2.0 compliance and prevention of USB CNC program transfer attacks, contact a representative with manufacturing integrator Shop Floor Automations today.
+An ideal DNC software, which is a system that leverages Industrial Internet of Things (IIoT) and connects your shop floor equipment on one network, could be hugely beneficial.
+An upgraded DNC system can reduce or eliminate manual user authorizations, device logs and documentation for more streamlined CMMC 2.0 compliance and the prevention of USB CNC program transfer attacks.

 operator at cnc control

-Your aged CNC machines and legacy Distributed Numerical Control (DNC) software can work fine…until they don’t.
+Your aged CNC machines and legacy DNC software can work fine…until they don’t.
 Maybe the PC communicating to the machines starts dropping characters while transmitting the NC code, scrapping parts being machined if not caught by the operator.
 Or the hardware that has been in place for years fails, sending you on a painful and labor-intensive search for a fix.
-You’re not alone.
-There’s countless online machine forums in which IT, operations and engineers embark on such a mission to find the right parameters, mappings, connections or other ways to solve their problem stemming from an antiquated setup.
-This can often be the impetus for Original Equipment Manufacturers (OEMs), contract manufacturers and job shops to start re-evaluating their entire DNC solution.

 One professional wrote about their DNC issue on a Practical Machinist forum, “I am trying to set up communication between OKUMA LB15 OSP5000 and a PC…the machine was connected to an ancient PC with old DNC software running on DOS, and it worked fine until the PC had perished.”